- What is personal data?

 Floating CVs to Medipeople clients

-By working with Medipeople, you give Medipeople permission to forward your resume to positions which may be suitable to your requirements.
-Your contact details such as phone number, email address, address etc. will not be provided to the third party.
+By working with Medipeople, you give Medipeople permission to forward your resume, references, registration information, criminal history checks and any other potentially required documentation to positions/position providers which may be suitable to your requirements.
+Your contact details such as phone number, email address, address etc. will not be provided to the third party before a placement is confirmed.

 Collection and disclosure of TFNs